 Developing Recommendations: March - April, 2015

-On March 9th - 10th, a tactical meeting will be held to outline potential strategies that can support the developing strategic plan.
+On March 9th - 10th, a tactical meeting was held to outline potential strategies that can support the developing strategic plan.

 On March 26th - 27th, the Futures Project Group will meet to develop recommendations for governance changes.

 At the April 18th CPC meeting, the Futures Project Group will update the CPC on progress and will request approval of the strategic plan.

 Input on Recommendations: 2015 General Meeting

 There will be multiple opportunities for members to learn more about the strategic plan and to provide input into the recommendations on changes to governance during the 2015 General Meeting.
 The ASM Booth will feature information on the Project, the consultants will conduct focus groups with the attendees at GM, the Future's Project Group will conduct town halls with members and there will be a session with Council to gather input.

 The next steps will be determined based on the feedback received from members and Councilors.
 The Futures Group may need to gather additional information or revise their recommendations leading up to a vote by the Council on the governance changes.

 The Futures Project Group represents a diverse cross section of ASM's members, staff and stakeholders.
 They are charged with creating recommendations for the strategic plan and governance changes.

 Joseph M. Campos (Chair), Children's National Medical Center, Washington, DC